 Monitoring Docker, OpenShift and Kubernetes - Version 5.19

-The main focus of this release was to implement feature requests that we received from our users and various configuration updates for latest versions of Kubernetes, OpenShift and Docker.
+The main focus of this release was to implement feature requests that we received from our users and various configuration updates for the latest versions of Kubernetes, OpenShift and Docker.

 (Kubernetes and OpenShift) Modifying objects streamed with Kubernetes Watch Input

-If in the ClusterRole collectorforkubernetes or collectorforopenshift you add secrets under resources to give ability Collectord to have access to those objects, you can add another input in 004-addon.conf
+Collectord the ability to have access to those objects, you can add another input in 004-addon.conf

 [input.kubernetes_watch::secrets]